-The Pavilion School offers the Victorian Certificate of Applied Learning (years 10-12), youth work support, electives, extension activities as well as a bridging to VCAL program for younger students.
+The Pavilion School offers the Victorian Pathways Certificate (VPC) and VCE-Vocational Major (VCE-VM), youth work support, electives, and extension activities.
 Support from the wellbeing team includes counselling, mediation, restorative practices and health and wellbeing curriculum.
 The Pathways Program offers students a tailored transition into employment and further education.

 Why was The Pavilion School established?

 The Pavilion School was founded in 2007 by Josie Howie and Brendan Murray who developed the model in response to community pressure and lobbying for more educational options for young people who had disengaged from mainstream education.
-The Department of Education, along with a group of dedicated partners worked alongside the founders to establish this alternative program which has grown from a group of 20 students in its first year to having 230 students in 2016, across two campuses in Mill Park and Preston.
+The Department of Education, along with a group of dedicated partners worked alongside the founders to establish this alternative program which has grown from a group of 20 students in its first year to having 220 students, across two campuses in Epping and Preston.
 The Pavilion School is seen by many as an innovative program, delivering best practice education for our most disengaged and marginalised young people.

 What is the aim of The Pavilion School?

 The Pavilion School aims to re-engage young people who are currently disengaged from any form of education, by providing students with a relevant and individually tailored education program.
 The Pavilion School aims to provide students with a learning environment that is supportive and productive and seeks to create literate, numerate and curious learners.
 The Pavilion School staff members achieve this by creating and maintaining an environment that is quiet, calm and collaborative so that the whole young person can develop safely.
 Teachers and support staff primarily seek to create and maintain a positive environment by following a student-centred approach that is consistent and reliable whilst adhering to the fundamental principles of unconditional positive regard, respect, congruence, sincerity, honesty and empathy.